21 Twitchy, Itchy Explanations for Why Your Scalp Itches

 If your itchy scalp is accompanied by what looks like red pimples—with a hair in the center of each one—you may be looking at a case of folliculitis, according to Dr. Khatri.
 The pimples may have pus in them, and they may itch or burn.
 When the pimples break open, they may drain pus, blood, or both.

 If you were dunking in a hot tub around 72 hours ago, then you may have what’s called “hot tub folliculitis,” which might come with a mild fever and an upset tummy.
 Most of the time, the symptoms disappear on their own within a week to 10 days.
 Topically, you can use an antibacterial cleanser, Dr. Kronberg suggests, but if it doesn’t seem to be clearing on its own, you may need a course of oral antibiotics.
-These are the 7 other skin conditions that look like acne.
+Folliculitis is just one of the many skin conditions that look like acne.

 If you have prolonged redness and scaling, especially if accompanied by pus, see your doctor.